 - weekends and holidays required according to the preceptor’s schedule

 The student, preceptor, and the unit manager will be asked to complete evaluations at the end of the assignment.
-This information is very beneficial to The Nebraska Medical Center and participation is appreciated.
+This information is very beneficial to Nebraska Medicine and participation is appreciated.

 At the end of the assignment the student may apply to transfer into another position in the same unit or a different unit depending on availability and schedules.
 Please discuss these opportunities with the manager or contact Kelly Huffman at 402-552-3044 or email firstname.lastname@example.org for more information.
 To apply for an internal transfer, you will need to complete an on-line Job Transfer Request form by signing in on the Job Search page